jeffersonfparil/compare_genomes/README.md

     - Column 1: two species separated by a comma with the same names used in the [`urls.txt`](config/urls.txt)
     - Column 2: time in million years, e.g. -160 for 160 million years ago

+3. [`comparisons_4DTv.txt`](config/comparisons_4DTv.txt"): list of the species and species comparisons you wish to include in the the compuations of the transversion rate among 4-flod degenerate sites (4DTv)
+    - Formatted as headerless, one-columned file
+    - Column 1: Species and comparison names which should be the same names as in [`urls.txt`](config/urls.txt) but with underscores ("_") replaced with spaces (" "), and species comparisons written as the names of the two species with " X " in between.

-3. [`genes.txt`](config/genes.txt): links to the gene sequences you wish to look at individually across the species included
+4. [`genes.txt`](config/genes.txt): links to the gene sequences you wish to look at individually across the species included
     - Formatted as headerless, three-columned, comma-separated file
     - Column 1: phenotype name or some identifying name
     - Column 2: species name which should be the same as in [`urls.txt`](config/urls.txt) and [`dates.txt`](config/dates.txt)
     - Column 3: URL of the genes for download

-4. [`params.config`](config/params.config): configuration file listing the variables specific to the analyses you wish to perform
+5. [`params.config`](config/params.config): configuration file listing the variables specific to the analyses you wish to perform
     - **dir**: output directory.
     - **species_of_interest**: the focal species of interest which should the same as in [`urls.txt`](config/urls.txt), [`dates.txt`](config/dates.txt), and [`genes.txt`](config/genes.txt).
     - **species_of_interest_panther_HMM_for_gene_names_url**: URL to the specific Panther HMM database to extract gene names from, preferrably from the same species which will be used for gene ontology (GO) term enrichment analysis.
 See the current release list [here](http://data.pantherdb.org/ftp/sequence_classifications/current_release/PANTHER_Sequence_Classification_files/).